 It is best to raise the beef joint off the bottom of the tray, this can be achieved using a rack or by roughly chopping vegetables to place the meat upon.

-We used 2 onions halved, 2 carrots chopped and 2 bulbs of garlic with the head chopped.
+We used two onions halved, two carrots chopped, and two bulbs of garlic with the head chopped.
 However, you can use other vegetables?

 Pour the marinade liquid in the tray, in order to keep moisture levels in the oven to stop the meat from drying out and prevent drippings from burning.